Bev Priestman relishes her journey from working-class England to the Olympic stage | CBC Sports

 Find live streams, must-watch video highlights, breaking news and more in one perfect Olympic Games package.
 Following Team Canada has never been easier or more exciting.More from Tokyo 2020

 "There's a lot of values that come from where I'm from that even now I'm instilling in my players, namely hard work.
 None of my players should be outworked.
-When you're a Canadian player, I feel like you should be the hardest-working team because it's within who we are, but that also stems from where I'm from.
+When you're a Canadian player, I feel like you should be the hardest-working team because it's within who we are, but that also stems from where I'm from," she said.

 "Coming from Consett translates into who I am as a coach."

-Priestman also owes a great deal of gratitude for who she is as a coach to another former resident of Consett, current Canadian men's team coach John Herdman.
+Priestman also owes a debt of gratitude for who she is as a coach to another former resident of Consett, current Canadian men's team coach John Herdman.

 "I loved the game, and I played with boys all the time growing up and was really passionate about it.
 But did I really see it as a potential career as a player?
 Probably not," she said.
 "I started in primary school when I was very young, kicking the ball around, and then I met John, and he became my coach at the age of 12 or 13.

-"At the same , I wouldn't have got that opportunity without the support and development I enjoyed under John.
+"At the same, I wouldn't have got that opportunity without the support and development I enjoyed under John.
 He's done a massive amount for the women's game in Canada.
-Had I emerged from within and succeeded him, it would have been much more difficult for me, so I think going away for a little bit helped me, because now when I speak the players and staff are not hearing John Herdman, they're hearing Bev Priestman.
+Had I emerged from within and succeeded him, it would have been much more difficult for me, so I think going away for a little bit helped me, because now when I speak, the players and staff are not hearing John Herdman, they're hearing Bev Priestman," she said.

 "It's nice for me to be able to come in with my own ideas, my own personality, and use my own language and have my own philosophy."